wwwijstartcanoncom/quickennow/index.rst

 Important Notes for a Smooth Quicken Download Experience
 --------------------------------------------------------

-- **System Requirements**: Ensure your computer meets the [latest Quicken system requirements](https://www.quicken.com/support/quicken-system-requirements).
+- **System Requirements**: Ensure your computer meets the `latest Quicken system requirements <https://www.quicken.com/support/quicken-system-requirements>`_
 - **Subscription Status**: An active subscription is required.
 Expired subscriptions limit functionality.
 - **Internet Connection**: A stable connection is needed for download and activation.